The Soo Locks get most of the attention, but Sault Ste. Marie, Ontario,

 From the perspective of the pilothouse, the vessels appears too large to fit through the lock.

 In reality, it does, but just barely.
-The 105-foot beam of the Indiana Harbor has little room to spare.
+The 105-foot beam of the

 The Poe Lock is only 110-feet wide, making it a tight fit for large vessels using the locks.